sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-process/send-slack-alerts.md

     parent: observe-process
 ---

-Pipelines are Sensu resources composed of [observation event][1] processing workflows made up of filters, mutators, and handlers.
+Pipelines are Sensu resources composed of [observation event][1] processing workflows that include filters, mutators, and handlers.
 You can use pipelines to send email alerts, create or resolve incidents (in PagerDuty, for example), or store metrics in a time-series database like InfluxDB.

 This guide will help you send alerts to Slack in the channel `monitoring` by configuring a pipeline and adding it to a check named `check_cpu`.